buschtoens/express-redirect/README.md

 If you want redirections with fancy JS expressions, you should probably check out [deviate](https://github.com/ForbesLindesay/deviate).

+## Deprecation Notice

+This package isn't actively maintained anymore.
+It was written for express v3.x, but still seems to work with express v4.x.
+Use it at your own risk.

+If you want to continue this project, ping me and I'll add you as an owner on npm.

 ## Installation
 ```
 $ npm install express-redirect